 Final Note

-This guide gives families a reliable and straightforward look at Louisiana’s largest colleges and the factors that shape enrollment and campus life.
+This guide gives families a reliable, verifiable look at the state’s largest campuses and the factors that shape enrollment and student life.
+Every figure can be traced to a federal or state source.

-At CollegeCommit, we support families with strategic insight that helps them understand the admissions process with confidence.
+At CollegeCommit, we support families with strategic insights to help them approach the admissions process with confidence.